isaac-code98/InventoryApplication/README.md

 # Introduction
 - This project is an interactive inventory management program in which one can use
 - Also allows for searching/filtering of robots.
-- Built using HTML, CSS, React.
+- Built using Java, JavaFX, SceneBuilder.
 - Project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About